Age of add-ons: 4 portfolio value creation strategies for PE money managers

 Cost Synergies

-One of our clients, a private equity firm that owns a major fast food franchise holder, had begun to look at how their current businesses could expand into new franchise opportunities.
-While they had strong knowledge of their own franchise brand model, they wanted to explore new brands – with hopes of discovering cost synergies based on business model similarities.
-They were able to do just that by connecting with former owners and competing franchises.
+We recently worked with a private equity client who owns a major fast-food franchise holder.
+They were exploring how their existing businesses could expand into new franchise opportunities.
+While they had strong knowledge of their own franchise brand model, they wanted to identify new brands with similar business models that could unlock further cost synergies.
+By connecting them with former owners and competing franchises, we helped them achieve just that, paving the way for post-close strategy development and operational alignment across their diverse brand portfolio.

 Cross Merchandising